jmettraux/aachen/README.md

 # aachen

-Aachen is a minimal set of RPG rules.
+Aachen is a TTRPG ruleset.

-TODO

 ## references